 Aloe Vera

 Known as Ghrit Kumari as per the Ayurvedic terminology in Sanskrit, aloe vera is a marvellous panacea for umpteen health conditions, including GERD.
-The leaves of the aloe plant secrete a liquid gel which contains vast reserves of antioxidant and anti-inflammatory compounds, that neutralize stomach acids, heal peptic ulcers and ease heartburn.
+The leaves of the aloe plant secrete a liquid gel that contains vast reserves of antioxidant and anti-inflammatory compounds, which neutralize stomach acids, heal peptic ulcers, and ease heartburn.

 Having a glass of aloe vera juice along with meals uplifts digestion and treats acid reflux and GERD, for better gut health.